Decoration Day (tradition): Flowers

 According to the Mitchell County Historical Society, "[f]resh flowers were used in earlier times and are considered the best.
 Homemade crepe paper flowers were later used, and now artificial flowers are mainly used for decorating.
 Flowers can be placed on graves in any number of ways, including creating attractive patterns."
 Floral wreaths are common in both Appalachian and Liberian grave decoration.

 Grave tokens

 Decoration can also include the placing of tokens at individual graves.
 Tokens are often personal or household items significant to the relationship between the person who places the token and the deceased.
 Examples include shoes, dishware, knives, and items bearing inscriptions.

 Festivities

 Homecomings and family reunions

 In Appalachia and Liberia, the term homecoming is widely, although not exclusively, used to describe the tradition of families who have migrated away to hosting a family reunion at the cemetery as part of the decoration festivities.

 Food and drink

 Food is a common element in many cemetery decoration traditions.
-In Appalachia, it is common to refer to a "Dinner on the Ground" which is generally a potluck meal offered at the cemetery site.
+It is common to refer in Appalachia to a "dinner on the ground", which is generally a potluck meal offered at the cemetery site.
 Many cemeteries feature tables or covered areas for these meals.
 In Liberia, a common tradition is to offer libation, the pouring an alcoholic beverage over the dead.